 v.
-Planned Changes to Metrics/Data Collection: Since the HACP repurposed this activity; the HACP is also proposing to reset the benchmark figures to align with the activity's modifications.
+Planned Changes to Metrics/Data Collection: None.
 Please see the metrics that the HACP intends to continue to use for this activity as follows:

 Housing Choice Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 HC #2: Units of Housing Preserved Number of housing units preserved for households at or below 80% AMI that would otherwise not be available (increase).
 Housing units preserved prior to implementation of the activity (number).
 Expected housing units preserved after implementation of the activity (number).
 400 Actual housing units preserved after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 Households able to move to a better unit and/or neighborhood of opportunity prior to implementation of the activity (number).
 Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number).
 50 Actual increase in households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.